foundriesio/docs/source/getting-started/install-fioctl/index.rst

 :ref:`ref-fioctl` will now ask for your API token and walk you through the authentication process.

+.. note:: |:tickets:| Tokens can be generated at https://app.foundries.io/settings/tokens

 .. tip::

    |:tickets:| We recommend creating a new API token for each device you plan to